1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How is squamous cell cancer diagnosed?

-Diagnosis may include endoscopy, imaging scans (CT, MRI, PET), tissue biopsy, and sometimes blood tests to confirm cancer type and determine its stage.
+Diagnosis can also be made through endoscopy, imaging (CT, MRI, PET), tissue biopsy, and in certain cases blood analysis to make a diagnosis of the type of cancer and its stage.

 Are there non-surgical treatment options?

 Yes.
-Radiation therapy, chemotherapy, targeted therapy, or immunotherapy can be used alone or in combination, depending on the cancer's location and stage.
+The use of radiation therapy, chemotherapy, targeted therapy, or immunotherapy is done on its own or a combination of any of the four depending on the cancer location and stage.

 How long does recovery take after surgery?